sghosh89/BIVAN/README.md

 # Acknowlegements :

-We thank the many contributors to the large datasets we used; D. Stevens and P. Verrier for data extraction; and Joel E. Cohen, Jonathan Walter, Thomas Anderson, and Lei Zhao for helpful suggestions.
+We thank the many contributors to the large datasets we used; D. Stevens and P. Verrier for data extraction; and Joel
+E. Cohen, David Tilman, Lauren Hallet, Jonathan Walter, Thomas Anderson, and Lei Zhao for helpful suggestions.
 We thank James Bell of the Rothamsted Insect Survey (RIS).
-The Rothamsted Insect Survey, a National Capability, is funded by the Biotechnology and Biological Sciences Research Council under the Core Capability Grant BBS/E/C/000J0200.
+The RIS, a UK Capability, is funded by the Biotechnology and Biological Sciences Research Council under the Core Capability Grant BBS/E/C/000J0200.
 SG, LWS and DCR were partly funded by US National Science Foundation grants 0075516 and 1442595 and the James S McDonnell Foundation.